stuttter/ludicrousdb/README.md

 * `wp-content/plugins/ludicrousdb/`
 * `wp-content/mu-plugins/ludicrousdb/`

 It does not matter which one; LudicrousDB will figure it out.
+The folder name should be exactly `ludicrousdb`.
+Be careful when you do "Download ZIP" from github and unzip.

 ### Drop-ins